Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/intro_slides.md

 ## Learning goals of chapter

-- Understanding why a majority of code is packaged
-- Being able to determine the type of packaging required for the code
-- Modifying code and packaging it according to a standardization
+- What is code packaging and which technologies are available to package code
-- Uploading code to a remote package managing platform and testing the installation procedure
+- How is Python code packaged for uploading to PyPI and installation with pip

 ---